-Graduation announcements should be send out at least two weeks before the event and if they don’t include an invitation, up to six weeks after the event.
-You may also consider sending out a save the date email three months before the ceremony for good measure That way you give your recipients enough time to respond, especially if the announcement includes an invitation to the ceremony.
+Graduation announcements should be sent out at least two weeks before the event.
+If they don’t include an invitation, you can send them up to six weeks after the event.
+You may also consider sending out a save the date email three months before the ceremony to ensure loved ones can attend.

 Some high school and university graduation ceremonies only allot students a certain number of tickets.
 Reserve these for immediate family and grandparents and you can include their graduation ticket and invitation to the ceremony with your personalized announcement.

 You should also consider how far your announcements have to travel when determining when to send them.
 Set aside more time for those out of town friends and family who may have to travel for the ceremony.
-Like we said, June is a busy time for everyone.
+After all, June is a busy time for everyone.
 For those you see on a daily basis, you can be a tad more lenient with the send date.

 Once you’ve determined when to send out your announcements, it’s time to decide who should receive one.
-A good rule to follow is to send an announcement to anyone your family would send a Christmas or holiday card to.
+Creating a mailing list and compiling addresses plenty ahead of time will also help to keep things organized and in timely fashion.
+When it comes to this step, think about the people who have made an important impact on your young scholar’s life.
+Another good rule to follow is to send an announcement to anyone your family would send a Christmas or holiday card to.
 We’ve compiled a short list as a guideline for you to follow when determining who to send graduation announcements to:

-- Close Friends and Family- These folks are a must!
-They probably already know most of the details for the big day but of course, they would love to show off a stylish announcement on the fridge.
-No one loves bragging about your accomplishments more then your friends and family.
+- Close Friends and Family: These folks are a must!
+They probably already know most of the details for the big day, but of course, they would love to show off a stylish announcement on the fridge.
+No one loves bragging about your accomplishments more than your friends and family.

-- Acquaintances– Like we said, those who you would send a Christmas or holiday card to should most likely receive a grad announcement as well.
+- Acquaintances: Those who you would send a Christmas or holiday card to should most likely receive a grad announcement as well.
 If you can find their address somewhere in the house that’s also a great indicator that you should send an invite their way.

 When it comes to sending out your announcements-keep in mind the date of the event, don’t forget about the distance of the receiver and make sure you include those recipients’ special to the grad on the guest list.
 If you need more tips and tricks visit our page on graduation announcement etiquette.